Bingwen-Hu/CLIP-SR/README.md

 >
 > 1 School of Computer Science and Technology, Anhui University of Technology
 >
-> 2 Department of Computer Science and Engineering, Southern University of Science and Technology
+> 2  FST and ICI,University of Macau
 >
-> 3 School of Computer Science and Information Engineering, Hefei University of Technology
+> 3  Department of Computer Science and Engineering,University of Nevada

 ## Requirements